glauberss2007/DevOps-Kakaroto/README.md

 ## Configuring external Volumes (DB) for ou dockered apps with LONGHORN

-LONGHORN is a storage volume inside cluster
+LONGHORN is a storage volume inside cluster that can be instaled using rancher catalog or helm.

+RANCHER>APPs>LAUNCHCATALOG>LONGHORN